-11 Mineral Resource es : Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo uld the project: a.
+11 l Mineral Resource 25 Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: a.
 Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b.
 Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan?

-The project site is located within an oil drilling district and a state designated oil field but not within a surface mining district or a mineral resource zone (City of Los Angeles 2001, Exhibit A).
-However, the project site is in an urbanized, industrial area of Los Angeles that has been previously developed.
+The project site is located within a highly urbanized area of Los Angeles that has been previously disturbed by development and is not within an area containing significant mineral deposits (City of Los Angeles 1995a).
 The proposed project would not involve construction or modification of the existing building and would not involve the use or mining of mineral resources.
 Therefore, the project would have no impact related to the availability or recovery of mineral resources.

-12 2 Noise Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project result in: a.
+12 Noise Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo uld the project result in: a.
 Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? • b.
 Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? c.
 A substantial permanent increase in ambient noise levels above those existing prior to implementation of the project? d.
-A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? e.
+A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? • e.
 For a project located in an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? • f.
-For a project near a private airstrip, would it expose people residing or working in the project area to excessive noise?
+For a project near a private airstrip, would it expose people residing or working in the project area to excessive noise? •

-The primary sources of noise in the project site vicinity are motor vehicles (e.g., automobiles, buses, trucks, and motorcycles) traveling along East Anaheim Street and Dominguez Avenue and industrial operations in the immediate vicinity of the project site.
-The nearest noise-sensitive receptors are multi-family residences located approximately 500 feet north of the project site along McFarland Avenue.
+The primary sources of noise in the project site vicinity are motor vehicles (e.g., automobiles, buses, trucks, and motorcycles) traveling along Sunset Boulevard and Silver Lake Boulevard.
+Nearby noise-sensitive receptors include residences, the closest of which are located along Reservoir Street, directly north of the project site.
 The proposed project would not include construction, alteration of the existing building and associated parking lot, or other activities that may result in groundborne vibration.

-The proposed project involves the licensing of a commercial cannabis business that would consist of indoor cultivation and retailing.
-Noise impacts specific to each use are discussed below.
+The proposed project involves the licensing of a commercial cannabis business that would involve cannabis cultivation, distribution, and retailing.
+Noise impacts specific to each license are discussed below.

 Indoor cannabis cultivation is currently occurring on-site.
-No increase in noise above existing ambient noise levels, including noise from the heating, ventilation, and air conditioning (HVAC) system used to support cultivation, would occur.
-Operations would be confined to the indoors and would not use heavy machinery for agricultural and manufacturing operations.
+No increase in noise above existing ambient noise levels, including noise from the heating, ventilation, and air conditioning (HVAC) system used to support cultivation would occur.
+Operations would be confined to the indoors and would not use heavy machinery for agricultural operations.

-Potential sources of operational noise would be vehicles entering and exiting the parking lot, conversations between patrons while entering and exiting the building, and HVAC equipment.
-Because the existing business currently retails commercial cannabis, increased demand for the business' commercial cannabis products may incrementally increase the number of patrons visiting the site, which would result in a minor incremental increase in operational noise levels over existing ambient noise levels.
+Potential sources of operational noise would be vehicles entering and exiting the rear parking lot, conversations between patrons while entering and exiting the building, and HVAC equipment.
+Because the existing business currently distributes and retails commercial cannabis, increased demand for the business' commercial cannabis products may incrementally increase the number of transporters and patrons visiting the site, which would result in a minor incremental increase in operational noise levels over existing ambient noise levels.
 However, no change in land use would occur as a result of the proposed project.